 AKG N60NC’s improved inner band now made with metal and with convenient number markers

 Build and Design

-On the back of the right earpiece is a multi-purpose button that performs three functions: on, off and Bluetooth pairing.
-After the first pairing with your device it will serve as an on/off switch and pairing will be automatic.
-A blue blinking LED light indicate power and connectivity.
+On the back of the right earpiece are a multi-purpose button that performs three functions: on, off and Bluetooth pairing.
+After the first pairing with your device, it will serve as an on/off switch and pairing will be automatic.
+A blue blinking LED light indicates power and connectivity.

 Take/End Calls | Play/Pause Button

-One the front of the right ear pieces is where the volume up and volume down buttons are located.
-I found the placement of the volume buttons are located in a very natural place to easily adjust volume.
+One the front of the right earpieces is where the volume up and volume down buttons are located.
+I found the placement of the volume buttons is located in a very natural place to easily adjust the volume.